Introduction

 Even if you don’t stay in Llangollen overnight it is a great place to stop for a break on your way to or from North Wales!

-Our suggested one week itinerary in Eryri | Snowdonia and North Wales :
+Our suggested one week itinerary in North Wales

 A one week tour of Eryri | Snowdonia and North Wales is a great option to allow you to see the best of the region and the main sights and attractions.

-Days 1-2 - start your holiday with a stop in Llangollen at Riversdale House and walk in the Dee Valley, or head straight to Anglesey for a night or two and explore the beautiful coastline and beaches
+Start your holiday with a stop in Llangollen at Riversdale House and walk in the Dee Valley.

-Days 3-5 - stay with us at Crafnant House in Trefriw and explore the northern half of Eryri | Snowdonia - visit Betws-y-Coed, maybe climb Yr Wyddfa (Snowdon), and discover the towns of Caernarfon, Conwy and Llandudno along the North Wales coast
+Stay with us at Crafnant House in Trefriw and explore the northern half of Eryri | Snowdonia National Park and the North Wales coast.

-Days 6-7 - continue south - maybe stop at Portmeirion on the way - and stay at The Old Vicarage in Corris or Plas Isa in Dolgellau and explore Southern Eryri | Snowdonia - visit Dolgellau, Machynlleth and the beaches on the coast at Barmouth, and maybe climb Cader Idris
+Stay with us in Trefriw for more days out, or continue south stopping at Portmeirion and Harlech Castle on the way - stay at The Dulas, at the Old Vicarage in Corris or Plas Isa in Dolgellau and explore the southern half of Eryri | Snowdonia National Park

-Of course a couple of nights in each place may not be enough - we have had guests stay just with us for a week or more and they have done something different every day!!!
+Of course a couple of nights in each place may not be enough - we have had many guests stay with us for a week or more and they have done something different every day!!!

-Many of our guests though combine their stay in Eryri | Snowdonia before continuing their tour with further adventures in South and West Wales.
+Many of our visitors also combine a stay in Eryri | Snowdonia with further adventures in South and West Wales.

-Maybe visit either the Pembrokeshire Coast National Park or Bannau Brycheiniog | Brecon Beacons National Park after enjoying our beautiful region!
+Maybe visit either the Pembrokeshire Coast National Park, Bannau Brycheiniog | Brecon Beacons National Park, or visit the capital city Cardiff after enjoying our beautiful region!

 When is the best time to visit Eryri | Snowdonia and North Wales?